Skip to main content

 At a base level, you should be able to see your own spiritual journey reflected in the affirmation of faith that is included in every baptism service:

-We believe in the boundless love of God, expressed through Jesus Christ.
-We listen for God’s Word in prayer and scripture, and celebrate the Spirit pervading all creation.
+We listen for God’s Word in prayer and scripture, and we celebrate the Spirit pervading all creation.

 We believe in engaging with people authentically, as Jesus did, treating all as made in God’s image.
 We stand with the outcast and oppressed, seeking peace and justice, and preserving the church’s prophetic voice.
-We walk humbly with God, acknowledging our shortcomings and seeking to understand others.

-We base our lives on the faith that in Christ, all things are made new, and that we are loved beyond our wildest imaginations – for eternity.
-We claim the sacredness of our minds and hearts, caring for our bodies, and taking time for prayer, reflection, worship, and recreation.
+We base our lives on the faith that in Christ all things are made new and that we are loved beyond our wildest imaginations – for eternity.

-We act on the faith that we are born with meaning and purpose, to love boldly, serve faithfully, and live joyfully in God’s ever-extending realm of love.
+We act on the faith that we are born with meaning and purpose: To love boldly, serve faithfully, and live joyfully in God’s ever-extending realm of love.
 Amen.

-When can I get baptized?
+When can I schedule a baptism?

 Baptism is a gift that the church gives freely.
-With advance notice, we can baptize you or your during any worship service.
+With advance notice, we can baptize you or your child during any worship service.
 Just contact us and let us know when you would like to be baptized.